Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 4. Install the required collections.

-ansible-galaxy collection install -r requirements.yaml
+ansible-galaxy collection install -r requirements.yml

 5. Deploy the lab environment.

-ansible-playbook create_instance.yaml -e ansible_python_interpreter="/usr/bin/python3.6" -e use_oci_ccm=true
+ansible-playbook create_instance.yml -e localhost_python_interpreter="/usr/bin/python3.6" -e use_oci_ccm=true

-The free lab environment requires the extra variable ansible_python_interpreter because it installs the RPM package for the Oracle Cloud Infrastructure SDK for Python.
-The location for this package's installation is under the python3.6 modules.
+The free lab environment requires the extra variable local_python_interpreter, which sets ansible_python_interpreter for plays running on localhost.
+This variable is needed because the environment installs the RPM package for the Oracle Cloud Infrastructure SDK for Python, located under the python3.6 modules.

 Important: Wait for the playbook to run successfully and reach the pause task.
-The Oracle Cloud Native Environment installation is complete at this stage of the playbook, and the instances are ready.
-Take note of the previous play, which prints the public and private IP addresses of the nodes it deploys.
+At this stage of the playbook, the installation of Oracle Cloud Native Environment is complete, and the instances are ready.
+Take note of the previous play, which prints the public and private IP addresses of the nodes it deploys and any other deployment information needed while running the lab.

 Confirm the Storage Class Used on your Cluster